ghartsel/GX-Kernel/content/api.md

-If a task has been defined in the configuration file as a fault handler, the task is signaled with EVT\_0, to indicate a fatal fault occurred, provided the fault did not occur in the fault handler task.
+If a task has been defined in the configuration file as a fault handler, the task is signaled with EVT\_0, to indicate a fatal fault occurred, provided the fault didn't occur in the fault handler task.

 If a task detects and reports a fatal-type fault or the kernel detects a fatal-type fault in the task domain, the task is removed from the list